 In a move to safeguard citizens from financial fraud, the State Bank of Pakistan (SBP) has announced a new security step for large online transactions.

-According to media reports, the SBP Governor announced a two-hour verification process for large payments to combat the increasing incidents of online fraud affecting unsuspecting bank customers in Pakistan.
+According to media reports, the SBP Governor announced a two-hour cooling period for large payments to combat the increasing incidents of online fraud.

 This measure aims to protect customers from scammers exploiting instant payment systems.